splunk/splunk-connect-for-syslog/docs/gettingstarted/quickstart_guide.md

 * Ensure the kernel is not dropping packets\
     ```netstat -su | grep "receive errors"```

- * For rhel7/8 only install conntrack\
+ * For RHEL 7/8 only install conntrack\
     ```<dnf or yum> install conntrack```

- * create the systemd unit file /lib/systemd/system/sc4s.service.
+ * Create the systemd unit file /lib/systemd/system/sc4s.service.
 Copy and paste from the link - [Unit file](https://splunk-connect-for-syslog.readthedocs.io/en/master/gettingstarted/podman-systemd-general/#initial-setup )